lm3nitro/CyberLabs/Zeek/Zeek Install Ubuntu 22.md

 4. Configure Zeek to use AF_PACKET

 I then went back to edit my original workers I had set up previously in /opt/zeek/etc/node.cfg to configure Zeek to use AF_PACKET.
-In the example configuration below we are configuring one worker, load balanced across two cores, analyzing one sniffing interface.
+In the example configuration below I am configuring one worker, load balanced across two cores, analyzing one sniffing interface.

 ```
 # Example ZeekControl node configuration.